fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 <details><summary>

-## Sulayman (Solomon Son of David)
+## Sulaiman -- Solomon Son of David

 </summary>

 Sulaimān ibn Dāwūd (Solomon son of David) was, according to the Quran, a malik (king) and Nabī (Prophet) of the Israelites.
 Islamic tradition generally holds that he was the third king 👑 of Jewish people, and a wise ruler for the nation.

 Islam views Solomon as one of the prophets of God, who was bestowed with many God-given gifts, including the ability to speak to animals and [jinn](#era-of-jinns-devils-or-spirits).
+After his father's death, Solomon became king.
+He begged Allah for a kingdom such as none after him would have, and Allah granted his wish.
+Besides wisdom, Allah had blessed Solomon with many abilities.
+He could command the winds and understand and talk to birds and animals.
+Allah directed him to teach both men and jinns to mine the earth and extract its minerals to make tools and weapons.
+He also favored him with a mine of copper, which was a rare metal in those days

 Muslims further maintain that he remained faithful to the one and only God throughout his life; and reigned justly over the whole of the Israelites; was blessed with a level of kingship which was given to none after him and before him; and fulfilled all of his commandments, being promised nearness to God in Paradise at the end of his life.
 Arab historians regarded Solomon as one of the greatest rulers around the world.